thomlake/streamingplot/README.md

 Usage
 =====
 streamingplot is designed for use within a command line environment.
-All the following examples assume you've moved streamingplot somewhere on your `$PATH`, removed the `.py` extension, and made it executable as described in the Installation section above.
+All the following examples assume you've moved `streamingplot.py` somewhere on your `$PATH`, removed the `.py` extension, and made it executable as described in the Installation section above.
 The simplest use case is
 ```
 $ somedatageneratingprocess | python streamingplot.py
 ```